 Sec.
 194C of the Act provides for the deduction of tax on payments made to contractors.
 The section provides that any person responsible for paying any sum to a resident for carrying out any work (including supply of labour for carrying out any work) in pursuance of a contract shall at the time of such credit or at the time of payment whichever is earlier deduct an amount equal to 1% in case payment is made to an individual or an HUF and 2% in other cases.
 In the said section "work" includes manufacturing or supplying a product according to the requirement or specification of a customer by using material purchased from such customer.
-However, it excludes manufacturing or supplying a product according to the requirement by using material purchased from such customer.
+However, it excludes manufacturing or supplying a product according to the requirement or specification of a customer by using material purchased from a person, other than such customer.